 The performances will stream here at 8 p.m.
 Friday, 4 p.m.
 Saturday and 5 p.m. (all ET).
 Sunday to benefit clubs, theaters and auditoriums hard hit by closures owing to pandemic safety concerns.
 (Without help, 90 percent of NIVA's 2,000-plus members could bring down the curtain for good in the coming months.)

-Though we mostly don't hear their music, the film features intriguing clips of Young and other artists—the Doors, Beastie Boys, Jimi Hendrix, Iggy Pop and Sonic Youth among them—performing on small, intimate stages before they were huge stars who could sell out 50,000-seat arenas.
+The film features intriguing clips of Young and other artists—the Doors, Beastie Boys, Jimi Hendrix, Iggy Pop and Sonic Youth among them—performing on small, intimate stages before they were huge stars who could sell out 50,000-seat arenas.

 "Shakespeare said, 'All the world's a stage,'" Young begins.
 "But not every stage can raise you up, high off the ground.
 Can bring you down, all the way to your knees.
 Can take you in, like you've always belonged."

 He concludes: "All the world's a stage.
 But not every stage is part of our history.
 Part of our culture.
 Part of our community.
 All the world's a stage.
 But there are some stages that feel like the whole world."